Putting 3D Spatially Sparse Networks on a Diet: Introduction

 In the image domain, we observe significant advances in network pruning techniques that compress a network by removing redundant parameters~\cite{lecun1990optimal,frankle2018the,frankle2019stabilizing,lee2018snip,molchanov2016pruning,mozer1989skeletonization} and network architecture design methods that reduce the memory and computation cost of a network by introducing efficient architectures~\cite{howard2017mobilenets,zhang2018shufflenet,tan2019efficientnet}.
 Compared with more mature research in 2D network compression, the network pruning and compression of 3D convnets have rarely been studied except for pruning spatially dense 3D convolution kernels for 2D videos~\cite{wang2020pruning3dfilters}.

-In this work, to the best of our knowledge, we conduct the first comprehensive study on weight pruning of spatially sparse 3D convolutional networks and create Weight-Sparse and Spatially Sparse 3D convolutional networks (\OursAcronym{}).
-We extensively employ the network pruning methods~\cite{han2015learning,lee2018snip,frankle2018the,molchanov2016pruning} on two indoor datasets (ScanNet~\cite{dai2017scannet} and S3DIS~\cite{armeni_cvpr16}).
-For each dataset, we prune networks for 1) semantic segmentation networks and 2) instance segmentation networks creating four distinct tasks for network compression.
-Specifically, we use six pruning methods with three backbone network architectures to find compact 3D neural networks.
-In total, it requires 5800 hours of GPU computation on 30 GPUs for us to find the optimal pruning setting for 3D network compression.
-The most effective networks we found show 1/100 compression rate with a negligible drop in performance on 3D perception tasks.
-We name these networks \textbf{\OursAcronym{}}.
+{\bf Our approach:} in this work, to the best of our knowledge, we conduct the first comprehensive study on weight pruning of spatially sparse 3D convolutional networks.
+The most effective networks we found show 99\% compression rate with a negligible drop in performance (2.15\% drop) on 3D segmentation tasks.
+We name these \textit{Weight-Sparse and Spatially Sparse 3D convolutional} networks \textbf{\OursAcronym{}}.
+To find these compact 3D networks, we extensively employ the network pruning methods~\cite{han2015learning,lee2018snip,frankle2018the,molchanov2016pruning} on two indoor datasets, ScanNet~\cite{dai2017scannet} and S3DIS~\cite{armeni_cvpr16}, and one outdoor dataset, SemanticKITTI~\cite{behley2019iccv}.
+For indoor datasets, we prune networks for 1) semantic segmentation and 2) instance segmentation creating four distinct tasks for network compression.
+To further validate that our findings can be transferred to more challenging outdoor dataset, we prune semantic segmentation networks on SemanticKITTI~\cite{behley2019iccv} dataset and compare with the state-of-the-art LiDAR-based semantic segmentation methods~\cite{tang2020searching}.

 In addition, we propose the weight-sparse spatially sparse convolution (WS${}^3$-conv) algorithm.
-Network compression results in smaller networks and reduction in memory footprint, but faster inference requires dedicated software.
-Our WS${}^3$-conv algorithm shows up to 34\% reduction in inference time.
-Lastly, we analyze compression patterns of \OursAcronym{} and propose additional structural pruning on top of the most performant network to further speed up inference.
+Network compression results in smaller networks and reduction in memory footprint, but faster inference requires a specialized custom implementation.
+Our WS${}^3$-conv algorithm shows up to 30\% reduction in inference time.
+Lastly, we analyze compression patterns of \OursAcronym{} and propose additional structured pruning on top of the most performant network to further speed up inference.
+In summary, our contributions are: